 5 Ways to Manage Stress After a Cervical Cancer Diagnosis

-It can be overwhelming to receive a cervical cancer diagnosis.
-As you process the news, it can also be stressful to think about all the next steps to take.
-There are medical appointments to schedule, treatment options to consider, and important decisions to be made.
-Feeling anxious, nervous, and afraid are all common responses to cancer and the stress it can cause.
+Processing the news of a cervical cancer diagnosis can be distressing, especially if you feel alone in your experience.
+Thinking about next steps to take can make the experience feel even more stressful.
+There are medical appointments to schedule, treatment options to consider, and other important decisions to be made.
+Feeling anxious, nervous, and afraid are all normal responses to any cancer diagnosis and the stress it can cause.

-First, take a deep breath.
-Know that there are resources you can turn to for information, guidance, and support.
+First, take a deep breath, and know that you are not alone.
+There are resources you can turn to for information, guidance, and support.

 1. Make a list of your questions and concerns about treatment.

 Treatments for cervical cancer depend primarily on the stage of the cancer, your general health, and your desire to preserve fertility.
-In our cancer experience survey, nearly 75% of participants with cervical cancer reported not being knowledgeable about treatment decisions.
-In addition, nearly 90% reported not being knowledgeable about the financial impacts of their treatment.
+In our cancer experience survey, 30% of participants with a cervical cancer diagnosis reported not being knowledgeable about treatment options.
+In addition, 54% reported they were not knowledgeable about the financial impacts of their treatment.

 If you are newly diagnosed, know that you have time to: